mydefichain/testnet/README.md

 - 100 GB SSD/NVMe
 - Registered Domain or Subdomain pointing to the IP address of your server

 > :warning: Please note, the Script install Apache and configure it and change your Hostname and disable root-Access.
 Please use it only on a fresh installed system to avoid problems.
 For test purposes only!
-At the moment it used a special defid for the Testnet-Environment.
 You can compare your Node with https://mydeficha.in/en/index.php?site=testnet to check correkt Chain and Blockheigt/Hash.

 #### Installation